epfl-ada/ada-2022-project-croquemadame/readme.md

 | channel_b | video3        | 1.200.000 | video1       | 600.000 |  710        |    530    |
 | channel_b | video3        | 1.200.000 | video2       | 20.000  |  730        |    500    |

+-> What parameter has the strongest effect?

-Histogram of the uploaded date of the buzzing video
+Histogram of the number of uploaded video per month

 <img src="Nb_vd_per_month.png" alt="Nb_vd_per_month" width="650"/>

 Histogram of the tags used

-What parameter has the strongest effect?

 * **Detailed analysis on the title**